 - We are selective in choosing our clientele – we don’t take more than 2 companies within the same industry, so your competitive interests are taken care of, and we only take on clients after thoroughly assessing that SEO will truly help their business.

-- Unlike some other SEO agencies that offer cheap packages in the lower hundreds just to get the sale while unrealistically guaranteeing first page rankings in 3 months, we will be transparent and objective with you from the very start, by assessing the relevant data available, to tell you if doing SEO for your business is feasible and worth the time and money.
+- Unlike some SEO agencies that offer cheap packages while unrealistically guaranteeing first page rankings in 3 months, we will be transparent and objective with you from the very start.
+We assess the relevant data available to tell you if doing SEO for your business is feasible and worth the time and money.

 No SEO can absolutely guarantee with 100% certainty that your website will rank on the first page for your target keywords.
 Any SEO that says so is lying to get the sale or is hiding some clauses in their terms and conditions.

 While we have extensive experience with SEO, there are also thousands of other factors that can work against us, not to mention the ever changing Google ranking algorithm.